adrianrivadulla/FootNet/README.md

 ## FootNet development

-FootNet cross validation and testing can be replicated on Google Colab.
-Firstly, you need to download the data and notebooks from [here](https://drive.google.com/drive/folders/1MMpsXvz8-rDjTwwfOrp_k7zS_Om1gqLy?usp=sharing) and add them to your Google drive.
-The root directory has the following structure:
+FootNet cross validation and testing can be replicated on Google Colab and *does not require the raw data and code introduced in the previous section*.
+The final output of the previous processing steps can be dowloaded straight away from [here](https://drive.google.com/drive/folders/1MMpsXvz8-rDjTwwfOrp_k7zS_Om1gqLy?usp=sharing) alongside the notebooks to replicate the development of Footnet.

   - StepDetectionStudy
     - Data
       - OriginalDatasets.
-Folder containing the entire datasets (.npy) files as Python dictionaries.
+Folder containing the entire datasets (*_dataset.npy files).
       - DataFolds.npy File containing the training data grouped in 5 folds.
       - TestingSet.npy File containing the testing set.

+      Data are organised as Python dictionaries containing the kinematic input features ['X'], label vectors ['Y'], metadata about the trials ['meta'] and vertical GRF ['GRFv'].
+Each of those dictionary keys contains a list with nested lists with the structure participant > trial > stride.
+For instance, dataset['X'][0][0][0] accesses the kinematic input features characterising the first stride recorded in the first trial of the first participant in dataset.

     - CrossValidation
       - Models.
 Folder containing the five models developed during cross validation.
       - Results.
 Folder containing the summary performance metrics for each model on its corresponding validation set and Bland-Altman plots comparing foot strike, toe off and contact times as predicted by FootNet vs gold standard method.